rNLKJA/UoM-DS-2019-2024/README.md

     **Admissbility of the heuristic function is given as: h(n) <= h*(n).

     Here h(n) is heurstic cost, and h*(n) is the estimated cost.
 Hence heuristic cost should be less than or equal to the estimated cost.

+    Admissibnle heuristics can be derived from the exact solution cost of relaxed version of the problem.
+    - For example, if the rules of the 8-puzzle are relaxed so that a tile can move anywhere then h1(n) gives the shortest solution.
+        - h1(n) = number of misplaced tiles
+        - h2(n) = total Manhattan distance
+    - If the rules are relaxed so that a tile can move to any adjacent square, then h2(n) gives the shortest solution.

+    h(σ) ≤ min(cost(σ → goal)) = h*(σ), ∀σ ∈ Σ

+    An admissible heuristic defines an optimal cost estimate; it never overestimate the cost to the goal.
+Note sacrificing admissibilty does not completely void the heuristic function - you lose guarantees of optimality, but non-admissible heuristics may allow you search method to run faster as less nodes in the priority queue need to be expanded - in general there is a tradeoff between speed/optimality.

+    **Consistency/Monotony**

+    h(σ) ≤ cost(σ, σ′,A) + h(σ′) ∀σ ∈ Σ, A(σ) = σ′

+    This is the triangle inequality applied to costs of graph states.
+Here cost(σ, σ′,A) denotes the cost to the agent of taking action A in state σ to end up in state σ′.

 - [x] [Informed Search Algorithm](./doc/AI/solving/informed_search.md)